genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/04_web-training-day4.md

 ### Layout

-By default, all elements on screen will use `display:block`, but we can easily customise it using our custom component that supports responsive web design.
+By default, all elements on screen use `display:block`, but we can easily customise it using our custom component that supports responsive web design.

 ```html
 <foundation-flex-layout class="flex-row flex-sm-column spacing-2x">